 - DHA (docosahexaenoic acid)

-The long-chain fatty acids DHA and EPA are produced by algae.
-This, in turn, is eaten by fish such as mackerel, sardine, or salmon, which we discuss in the article, “Omega 3 Foods“.
+They are referred to as long-chain fatty acids, DHA and EPA, which are produced by algae.
+This, in turn, is eaten by fish such as mackerel, sardine, or salmon, which are rich in omega 3.

-Yet both our brain and our bodies are very dependent on this most precious of essential fatty acids.
+As we can see, not only our mood but also our brains and our bodies are very dependent on this most precious of fatty acids.

-Sadly, because our diet is so deficient in these fatty acids, cardiovascular disease, depression, mental health, and a whole host of other diseases is on the rise.
+Sadly, because our diet is so deficient in these fatty acids, cardiovascular disease, depression, mental health, and a whole host of other diseases are on the rise.

 But the good news is that there are some really good omega 3 fatty acids supplements available.
 Floras 7 Sources, for instance, is a complete, all-in-one, derived from seven different land and sea plants including flax, sunflower, pumpkin, sesame, evening primrose, algae, pumpkin, evening primrose, algae, and coconut.